 There are a few companies that will take back used tires and innertubes and downcycle them into other products.
 Splaff Flopps will turn old innertubes into flip flops.
 Send them to SPLAFF, 4950 Del Mar Ave, San Diego, CA 92107.
 Alchemy Goods turns inner tubes into purses and other accessories.
 Contact them to find a bike shop in your area that will take back your old inner tube.
 NOTE: Neither company will take tubes filled with green slime!
 (Green slime is a flat protection fluid in some bike tires — like mine, unfortunately.)

 Green your vacation: make it a Bicycle Adventure.
-The Center for the New American Dream has a fantastic list of resources for vacationing via bicycle rather than car or other modes of transportation.
+The Adventure Cycling Association has a great list of resources for vacationing via bicycle rather than car or other modes of transportation.
 Have you ever considered taking a bike trip rather than simply riding around town?

 Advocate for Bike-Friendly Communities.
 My local bicycle advocacy group is the East Bay Bicycle Coalition.
 Find other U.S. and international bike advocacy groups here and learn what you can do in your community to push for safer streets and bike routes.
 And as I mentioned in my post about walking, contact your legislators to support the Complete Streets Act of 2009 “to ensure that all users of the transportation system, including pedestrians, bicyclists, and transit users as well as children, older individuals, and individuals with disabilities, are able to travel safely and conveniently on streets and highways.”